Jukebox Joints

-"Jukebox Joints" is a song by rap artist ASAP Rocky, featuring Joe Fox and Kanye West, from Rocky's second studio album At.
+"Jukebox Joints" is a song by American rapper ASAP Rocky, featuring Joe Fox and Kanye West.
+It was released as the ninth track from ASAP Rocky's second studio album, At.
 Long.
 Last.
 ASAP (2015).
-The music video for it was officially released on August 10, 2015.
+An accompanying music video was released on August 10, 2015.

+Background

+In an interview with Red Bull Music Academy, Che Pope explained how ASAP Rocky had become involved with the song:Literally, maybe 5 in the morning one day, A$AP’s like, “Che, I know you got a bunch of soul samples.”
+He’s like, “I want to make a jukebox song.”
+Unbeknownst to me, that Kanye had actually already given him a track that I had given Kanye so then we just ended up adding onto it.
+I didn’t know it was going to be that long.

 Critical reception

-The track was described by Meaghan Garvey of Pitchfork as being 'back-to-basics' in praise, since she wrote that Rocky has: 'got real shit to say'.
-Billboard had praise for Fox's appearance on the song and the rest of his contributions to the album, writing that he: 'anchors almost a third of the album with sung hooks'.
+Meaghan Garvey of Pitchfork praised "Jukebox Joints" as being "back-to-basics", writing that ASAP Rocky has "got real shit to say".
+Billboard complimented Fox's appearance on the song, as well as his other features on At.
+Long.
+Last.
+ASAP, writing that he "anchors almost a third of the album with sung hooks".

 Tonight Show performance

 On June 11, 2015, Rocky was joined by The Roots on The Tonight Show Starring Jimmy Fallon to perform "Jukebox Joints" along with At.
 Long.
 Last.
-ASAP single "L$D".
+ASAP single "LSD".
 As Jimmy Fallon himself alluded to, it wasn't clear exactly how seriously Rocky had taken the drug-tinged lyrics of both songs before the performance, since it began with him reclining in a bed.
 The performance saw him rise from the bed to rap a medley of "Jukebox Joints" and "LSD".

 Samples

-The track contains a sample of 1972 recording "Doa untuk kekasih", performed by Rasela.
-It also samples 1968 track "Much Better Off" by Smokey Robinson and The Miracles, as well as 1975 song "Who Cares", performed by Tony Aiken and Future 2000.
+"Jukebox Joints" contains samples of several songs: "Doa untuk Kekasih" (1972), performed by Indonesian band Rasela; "Much Better Off" (1968), performed by Smokey Robinson and The Miracles; and "Who Cares" (1975), performed by Tony Aiken and Future 2000.

 Music video

-On August 10, 2015, the music video for "Jukebox Joints" was officially released.
-It shows ASAP Mob relaxing in a variety of places, ranging from bedrooms to subway stations and the effects of psychedelic colors and smoke are used within the video.
-The version of the track used for the music video was different from the album version, since West's verse was not included in it and he didn't appear in the video either.
+On August 10, 2015, the music video for "Jukebox Joints" was released.
+It shows ASAP Mob relaxing in a variety of places, ranging from bedrooms to subway stations and the effects of psychedelic colours and smoke are used within the video.
+The version of the track used for the music video is different from the album version, as West's verse is not included.
+He doesn't appear in the video either, despite being credited as a feature in the title.